 There are five viruses known to affect the liver and cause hepatitis: HAV, HBV, HCV, the delta hepatitis virus (HDV, which only causes problems for people infected with HBV) and hepatitis E virus (HEV).

 This website provides information and support for people living with, and at risk for, viral hepatitis, with a specific focus on chronic HBV and HCV infection.
+Information about fatty liver disease (NAFLD and NASH), alcoholic liver disease, autoimmune hepatitis, and primary biliary cholangitis is also provided.

 Whether you’re concerned about possible exposure to any of these viruses; want to learn more about how to avoid infection; were recently diagnosed with HAV, HBV or HCV; or have been living with chronic hepatitis B or hepatitis C, we’re here to help you take charge of your health.